EricZinda/Perplexity/docs/devvocab/StreamApproachDesign.md

         - which files are large returns 4 groups, each one just adding another item

 open constraint set means: there is no reason to build multiple sets, there will only be one at the end.
 It is open because we just keep adding to it
+  - What is the difference between sets_are_open and exists_in_group()?
+    - An open constraint set says there will only be one answer group.  exists_in_group() will modify existing groups with answers that don't change them (since the constrained variables are not modified)

 open/closed constraint sets: a constraint set is "open" if all of its constraints are open.
 Otherwise, it is closed:
     (no constraint) Open.
 If there are no constraints at all, the set is open.